wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **Q:**&ensp;I have understood very well that social service is an endless task because improvement and decay, progress and regress, go side by side.
 We can see it on all sides and on every level.
 What remains?

 **M:**&ensp;Whatever work you have undertaken — complete it.
-Do not take up new tasks unless it is called for by a concrete situätion of suffering and relief from suffering.
+Do not take up new tasks unless it is called for by a concrete situation of suffering and relief from suffering.
 Find yourself first and endless blessings will follow.
 Nothing profits the world as much as the abandoning of profits.
 A man who no longer thinks in terms of loss and gain is the truly non-violent man, for he is beyond all conflict.

 **Q:**&ensp;Yes, I was always attracted by the idea of <span data-tippy-content="Non-violence; abstaining from hurting others in thought, words or deed.">ahimsa</span> (non-violence).

 **M:**&ensp;Primarily, *ahimsa* means what it says: “don't hurt”.
-It is not doïng good that comes first, but ceasing to hurt, not adding to suffering.
+It is not doing good that comes first, but ceasing to hurt, not adding to suffering.
 Pleasing others is not *ahimsa*.

 **Q:**&ensp;I am not talking of pleasing, but I am all for helping others.

-**M:**&ensp;The only help worth giveïng is freeïng from the need for further help.
+**M:**&ensp;The only help worth giving is freeing from the need for further help.
 Repeated help is no help at all.
 Do not talk of helping another unless you can put him beyond all need of help.

 **Q:**&ensp;How does one go beyond the need of help?
 And can one help another to do so?

-**M:**&ensp;When you have understood that all existence, in separation and limitation, is painful, and when you are willing and able to live integrally, in oneness with all life, as pure beïng, you have gone beyond all need of help.
-You can help another by precept and example and, above all, by your beïng.
+**M:**&ensp;When you have understood that all existence, in separation and limitation, is painful, and when you are willing and able to live integrally, in oneness with all life, as pure being, you have gone beyond all need of help.
+You can help another by precept and example and, above all, by your being.
 You cannot give what you do not have and you don’t have what you are not.
 You can only give what you are — and of that you can give limitlessly.

 **Q:**&ensp;But, is it true that all existence is painful?